KelvinHere/Milestone-Interactive/README.md

 - The game grid has been created to scale to fill its parent element (to a sensible limit), this allows the tiles to be as large as possible.

 - All tile images are downloaded when first coming to the website to avoid loading problems when playing (some tiles would only appear after a few seconds when selected).
 This was solved by loading them into the footer with a zero height and width.

+- The hidden images mentioned above are not for user viewing so they do not have alternate text and are set to `alt""` to follow [w3.org](https://www.w3.org/) guidelines.

 ### Future Features